GeoscienceAustralia/dea-devbox/README.md

 - HTTPS 443
 - SSH 22

-If you don't need anything extra you can use security group `dea-dev-jupyterhub`.
+If you don't need anything extra you can use security groups `ga-ssh` and `ga-http`.

 ## Updating AMI